qiuyliu/PUI2017_uc288/HW2_uc288/README.md

 Based the JSON file reading on the sample scripts available from the lab.

-To understand the JSON file, I used an online JSON formatter ([www.jsonformatter.org](www.jsonformatter.org)) to view the response from running the URL in a browser.
+To understand the JSON file, I used an online JSON formatter ([www.jsonformatter.org](http://www.jsonformatter.org)) to view the response from running the URL in a browser.
 Switched to the `Tree` view after formatting it.

 The `VehicleActivity` contains all the buses running in that route.
 In that, the `VehicleLocation` contains the longitude and the latitude which is needed to print the information.

+**Additional error handling done:**
+I wanted to test out how the script would work when the parameters passed were not in the right order so I added more try except statements.
+I also entered an invalid bus route and got another `KeyError` so I added that as well.

 #### Work distribution
 I worked on my code alone using lab examples and Google for Python syntax issues I encountered.
 I learned that when working with long strings, the concatenating symbol `+` should never be at the end of the line or it will cause a syntax error.